Cape Foulwind: Cement works

 In 1924, the Grey River Argus reported that the National Portland Cement Company was to be floated, to mine and process deposits of limestone and marl at Cape Foulwind.
-A proposal to construct a cement works at Cape Foulwind was announced in 1946.
+A proposal to establish a cement works at Cape Foulwind was announced in 1946.
 In 1953, it was reported that British interests had purchased a large area of land at Cape Foulwind.
 However, it was not until 1955 that the British company Tunnel Portland Cement (subsequently Hanson Cement) made a firm commitment to construct a plant.
-The plant was expected to have a production capability of 120,000 tons per annum, and employ 200 workers.
-The facility would use 40,000 tonnes of Buller coal annually.
-The capital required for the plant would be £2,500,000 with only £100,000 to be raised in New Zealand.
+The plant, with an expected production capability of 120,000 tons per annum, was set to employ 200 workers and utilise 40,000 tonnes of Buller coal annually.
+The capital required for the plant would be £2,500,000, with only £100,000 to be raised in New Zealand.

-The first production from the new plant at Cape Foulwind was in November 1958, and the official opening was held on 15 February 1959.
+The new plant at Cape Foulwind commenced production in November 1958, and its official opening took place on 15 February 1959.

-In 2013, the owner Holcim, announced plans to close the factory, and cease making cement in New Zealand.
-The Cape Foulwind cement works closed in June 2016 after 58 years of operation, with the loss of 105 jobs.
+In 2013, Holcim, the owner, announced plans to close the factory and cease cement production in New Zealand.
+The Cape Foulwind cement works ceased operations in June 2016 after 58 years, resulting in the loss of 105 jobs.

 Mineral sands mining

-In May 2022, a mining company Westland Mineral Sands, was granted resource consent by a joint hearings panel of the West Coast Regional Council and Buller District Council, for a proposal to mine 500,000 tonnes of mineral sands over seven years, at its property at Okari, to the south of Cape Foulwind.
-A group of local residents appealed the decision of the hearings panel in the Environment Court, seeking lower limits on noise levels and more restrictions on operating hours.
+In May 2022, Westland Mineral Sands, a mining company, was granted resource consent by a joint hearings panel of the West Coast Regional Council and Buller District Council for a proposal to mine 500,000 tonnes of mineral sands over seven years, at its property at Okari, south of Cape Foulwind.
+A group of local residents appealed the decision of the hearings panel in the Environment Court, seeking lower noise level limits and more restrictions on operating hours.

-Mining of the mineral sands was forecast to commence in October 2022, with 2 ha to be strip-mined at a time.
+The mining of mineral sands was projected to begin in October 2022, with 2 ha to be strip-mined at a time.